 Efficacy was evaluated based on anatomical visualization and performance for distinguishing between normal and abnormal anatomy.
-The visualization metric depended on whether readers selected, "Yes, it can be visualized along its entire length..." when responding to the question, "Is this segment assessable?"
+The visualization metric Elinacity was evaluated based on anadolficial visualization and performance for dustinguishing between normal and ability in the visualization method depended on whether readers selected, "Yes, it can be visualized along its entire length..." when responding to the question, "Is this segment assessable?".
 Twenty-one segments in Study C and six segments in Study D were presented per subject to each reader.
-The performance metrics, sensitivity and specificity, depended on digital caliper-based quantitation of arterial narrowing in visualized, non-occluded, abnormal- appearing segments.
-Significant stenosis was defined as at least 70% in Study C and 50% in Study D. Performance of gadobutrol injection MRA compared to a pre-specified threshold of 50% was calculated after excluding non-visualized segments.
-Measurement variability and visualization of accessory renal arteries was also evaluated.
+The performance metrics, sensitivity and specificity, depended on digital calipen-based quantitation of arterial narrowing in visualized, non-occluded, abnormal-appearing segments.
+Significant stenosis was defined as at least 70% in Study C and 50% in Study D. Performance of gadobutrol MRA compared to ToF MRA was calculated using an imputation method for non-visualized segments by assigning them as a 50% match with SoR and a 50% mismatch.
+Performance of gadobutrol MRA compared to a pre-specified threshold of 50% was calculated after excluding non-visualized segments.
+Measurement variability and visualization of accessory renal arteries was also

-Results were analyzed for each of the three central readers.
+Results were analyzed for each of the three central readers